There is more to ‘why save bilbies’ than the fact that they look amazing, they have adorable ears and beautiful silky soft fur.

 This very short video will give you an idea about Kev’s daily life.
 It’s a must see!

-The rest of the team – Kat & Paula both work part-time looking after the breeding program and facility in Charleville and Peg & Sara do all of the fundraising and bilby admin.
+The rest of the team – Lesley works part-time looking after the breeding program and facility in Charleville and Sara does all of the fundraising and bilby admin.
 We admit we are small but we feel mighty in the face of adversity with the support of so many wonderful bilby lovers!

 The Bilby sanctuary is a 25km2 area inside Currawinya National Park.
 The fence was designed to protect bilbies from feral animals and predators (feral cats and foxes mainly) to enable them to live and breed in safety.
 It opened in 2003 and cost $500 000 to build the 25sq km electrified predator-exclusion fence.